 “Our main purpose is to increase the conversion rate from organic search from 1.01% at present to 2.5% within the next 2 quarters.
 We will achieve this with the help of Omnichannel marketing endeavours that will communicate how our services will help clients.”

-2. Build a Detailed Target Audience
+Step 2: Build a Detailed Target Audience for Content Mapping

-Tapping the right audience is important to get success in your content marketing strategy.
+Tapping the right audience is important to get success in your content mapping strategy.
 So, while building a content map for your website, you should properly decide who your target audience is.
 Only after knowing their needs, concerns and interests, you can grab their attention.

 Knowing customers will also help you devise topics and communicate how you can address their issues or pain points.
 This will not only help you increase awareness and subsequent conversion.

-Include the following aspects in your target consumer persona profile:
+You can include the following aspects in your target consumer persona profile:

 Here are the things you can follow to research and build the right consumer persona for your business: